 Introduction

-In 1991, Jensen and Whelan in an International Agency for Research into Cancers (IARC) scientific publication defined cancer registration as “the process of continuing, systematic collection of data on the occurrence and characteristics of reportable neoplasms with the purpose of helping to access and control the impact of malignancies on the community” (5).
+In 1991, Jensen and Whelan, in an International Agency for Research into Cancers (IARC) scientific publication, defined cancer registration as “the process of continuing, systematic collection of data on the occurrence and characteristics of reportable neoplasms with the purpose of helping to access and control the impact of malignancies on the community” (5).
 This statement still stands true and prompts discussion of how countries with no national cancer registry are to implement and monitor the progress or challenges of global cancer control programs like the Global Breast Cancer Initiative (GBCI) framework.
-National cancer registries tend to be more of a suggestion in global cancer control programs’ documents instead of necessity to achieving cancer control in any country.
+National cancer registries tend to be more of a suggestion in global cancer control programs’ documents instead of a necessity to achieving cancer control in any country.
 Objective 6 of the Global Action Plan for the Prevention and Control of Non-Communicable Diseases acknowledges cancer disease registries and the importance of disease registries in understanding and monitoring of regional and national needs and implemented interventions (6).
 There is limited literature published about national cancer registries, their limited availability in LMICs, and the effects of the lack of national cancer registries on global cancer control programs, especially in LMICs.
 Particularly, there are alarming gaps in regard to the effective recommendations for setting up a national cancer registry in resource limited settings, standardized protocols for diagnosing breast cancer, guidance on integrating and controlling data sharing in such settings, and training materials on staff recruitment and data collection for operating cancer registries.
 LMICs are disproportionately affected by cancer mortality and the current figures are projected to increase exponentially over the next years from 520,348 in 2020 to about 1 million annually by 2030 (7).

-Cancer control programs in countries like Ghana should be a public health concern and ought to follow the recommendations of the World Health Organization’s GBCI framework for reducing the annual incidence of breast cancer by 2.5% by 2040.
+Cancer control programs in countries like Ghana should be a public health concern and ought to follow the recommendations of the World Health Organization’s GBCI framework for reducing the annual mortality of breast cancer by 2.5% by 2040.
 To achieve this reduction in breast cancer cases, the GBCI highlights the pursuit of three pillars, described below:

 Pillar 1: health promotion for early detection (pre-diagnostic interval)